-Video gaming is something many a parent is pondering these days, looking for parenting information about; the worry being of course that there is too much of a good thing going on in your child’s life.
-It’s hard if you think your child is out of balance and gaming too much.
-How do you strike the sweet zone of time limits, having other involvements, and it being about fun and choices and life-is-bigger-than-just-one-activity?
+Many a parent ponders children gaming.
+We look for parenting information about it; the worry being of course that there is too much of a good thing going on in our child’s life.
+It’s hard if we think our child is out of balance and gaming too much.
+How do we strike the sweet zone of time limits, having other involvements, and it being about fun, choices and life-is-bigger-than-just-one-activity?

 First, remember, there are some video gaming positives: